conormcafee/mitso-marketing/src/pages/what-we-offer/brand.md

 statementImage: /assets/rm-brands-.jpg
 statement: >-
-  Branding is the critical start point for communicating your identity and creating a lasting impression
+  Branding is the critical start point for communicating your identity and creating a lasting impression for your customers
 serviceText: >-
-  First, we create a brand strategy based on your company ethos and customer.
-  Then, we offer a range of bespoke services to develop a new identity for your business.
+  Every company is entirely unique and we approach every project entirely differently.
+It is this uniqueness that helps us to develop a brand strategy alongside you.
+The fun really starts when we get creative, we brainstorm and we deliver a visual representation of your business that will cut through the noise and outshine your competitors.
+We continue to work with our clients providing graphic design services and a number of brand materials that will allow you to promote your business both online and offline.
 listOfServices:
   - Service: Brand development
   - Service: Packaging